 In Level 1, there are two portraits that appear to be Simpson-styled versions of the painting "American Gothic".
 These were most likely intended for an earlier revision of the Stonecutter's Tunnel.

-In Level 1, Level 4, and Level 7, there is a washing machine found.
-This is most likely a mis-spawn, as the washing machines are actually meant to appear outside Muntz's House.
+In Level 1, Level 4, and Level 7, there is a mis-spawned washing machine found.
+This is the same model as the washing machines found outside the Muntz's House.
 Strangely, there is a cow's head placed next to the washing machine in Level 1.

 By using a cheat code in the in-game options menu, one can toggle a debugging tool for collision.
 The area where the player's character or car is marked red, while the areas that aren't are white.
 It continuously changes as you drive along, the areas shown being the closest to you.

 To access this in the GameCube and Xbox versions, head to the Options menu, hold L + R, and press B, A, B, Y. To access this in the PlayStation 2 version, head to the Options menu, hold L1 + R1, and press ○, ✕, ○, △.
 To access this in the Windows version, head to the Options menu, hold F1, and press Down, Up, Down, Right.